MSC Foundation hosts Ocean Cay Marine Programme Workshop

 The workshop included the Foundation’s newest programme partners, University of The Bahamas and BAMSI.
 The agreements finalised in July 2024 will lead to scholarships and internships for Bahamian students, representing a crucial step towards regular exchanges of expertise and capacities in marine research and conservation.

-“The Marine Conservation Centre is a beacon of hope and a powerful tool for enrichment, education and community engagement,” added Paul Lewis, Programme Director for the MSC Foundation in the Bahamas.
+“The Marine Conservation Centre is a beacon of hope and a powerful tool for enrichment, education and community engagement,” added Marina Anselme, Secretary General of the MSC Foundation.
 “It’s not just about restoring coral, but about building understanding on a large scale on why coral reefs matter—how they protect our coastlines, support biodiversity, and contribute to the livelihoods of our people.
 The stage is set for a global case study in contemporary coral conservation."

 “Support from MSC Foundation for students at UB helps to fulfil our strategic vision for expanding programmes in areas of national need, and broadening research opportunities for our students,”said Dr Maria Woodside-Oriakhi, Provost and Vice President Academic Affairs, University of The Bahamas.